Graph rewriting with polarized cloning: Abstract

 \section{Abstract}

 We tackle the problem of graph transformation with a particular focus on \emph{node cloning}.
-We propose a graph rewriting framework where nodes can be cloned zero, one or more times.
-A node can be cloned together with all its incident edges, with only the outgoing edges, with only the incoming edges or without any of the incident edges.
+We propose a new approach to graph rewriting where nodes can be cloned zero, one or more times.
+A node can be cloned together with all its incident edges, with only its outgoing edges, with only its incoming edges or with none of its incident edges.
 We thus subsume previous works such as the sesqui-pushout, the heterogeneous pushout and the adaptive star grammars approaches.
-A rule is defined as a span $\spa{\grpol{L}}{l}{\grpol{K}}{r}{R}$ where the right-hand side $R$ is a multigraph, the left-hand side $\grpol{L}$ and the interface $\grpol{K}$ are polarized multigraphs.
-A polarized multigraph is a multigraph endowed with some cloning annotations on nodes and edges.
-We introduce the notion of polarized multigraphs and define a rewriting step as pushback followed by a pushout in the same way as in the sesqui-pushout approach.
+A rewrite rule is defined as a span where the right-hand and left-hand sides are graphs while the interface is a polarized graph.
+A polarized graph is a graph endowed with some annotations on nodes.
+The way a node is cloned is indicated by its polarization annotation.
+We use these annotations for designing graph transformation with polarized cloning.
+We show how a clone of a node can be built according to the different possible polarizations and define a rewrite step as a final pullback complement followed by a pushout.
+This is called the \emph{polarized sesqui-pushout} approach.
+We also provide an algorithmic presentation of the proposed graph transformation with polarized cloning.